austinrfnd/debug_timer/README.md

 And the output will look like:
 ```
-1.8040 | 10 └── search function
+INFO -- : 0.0036 | T_OBJECT: 1 | FREE: -91  └── search function
 ```

-The second number is the total number of objects allocated in that block.
+The second pipe is the is ObjectSpace's T_OBJECT change

+The third pipe is the ObjectSpace's :FREE change

 ## Running Specs